 - Support for searchable .pdf outputs as well as HTML, XLS, and other formats

 - Quality of the user interface

-Most important, behind the interface of every OCR software application is a character-recognition engine that does the work of converting images into text.
+Behind the interface of every OCR software application is a character-recognition engine that does the work of converting images into text.
 The best graphical user interface (GUI) or variety of output options can't make up for the limits of an OCR recognition engine behind it.
-So the quality of the recognition engine is the most important aspect to consider in any OCR software purchase decisions.
+The quality of the recognition engine is the most important aspect to consider in any OCR software purchase decisions.

 SimpleSoftware—Introduction to Optical Character Recognition Software